-Academy Award nominee for Best Foreign Film!
+Academy Award winner for Best Foreign Film!

 In The Salesman, celebrated Iranian director Asghar Farhadi (A Separation) spins a compellingly suspenseful story of one couple’s struggle with the aftermath of an assault, set against the backdrop of Arthur Miller’s classic play, Death of a Salesman.
 Husband and wife acting team Emad and Rana have barely moved into their new apartment when Rana, home alone, unknowingly buzzes in an assailant who puts her in the hospital.
 Fearing public humiliation, she refuses to go to the police and steadfastly refuses to discuss the details of the assault, which only compounds Emad’s growing obsession with finding his wife’s attacker.

 “Masterful … a knock out finale that leaves the viewer tense and breathless.” – Deborah Young, Hollywood Reporter